Eats, Shoots & Leaves

 Eats, Shoots & Leaves: The Zero Tolerance Approach to Punctuation is a non-fiction book written by Lynne Truss, the former host of BBC Radio 4's Cutting a Dash programme.
 In the book, published in 2003, Truss bemoans the state of punctuation in the United Kingdom and the United States and describes how rules are being relaxed in today's society.
 Her goal is to remind readers of the importance of punctuation in the English language by mixing humour and instruction.

-Truss dedicates the book "to the memory of the striking Bolshevik printers of St. Petersburg who, in 1905, demanded to be paid the same rate for punctuation marks as for letters, and thereby directly precipitated the first Russian Revolution": she added this dedication as an afterthought after remembering the factoid when reading one of her radio plays.
+Truss dedicates the book "to the memory of the striking Bolshevik printers of St. Petersburg who, in 1905, demanded to be paid the same rate for punctuation marks as for letters, and thereby directly precipitated the first Russian Revolution".
+She added this dedication as an afterthought after remembering the factoid when reading one of her radio plays.

 Overview

 There is one chapter each on apostrophes; commas; semicolons and colons; exclamation marks, question marks and quotation marks; italic type, dashes, brackets, ellipses and emoticons; and hyphens.
-Truss touches on varied aspects of the history of punctuation and includes many anecdotes, which add another dimension to her explanations of grammar.
-In the book's final chapter, she opines on the importance of maintaining punctuation rules and addresses the damaging effects of email and the Internet on punctuation.
+Truss touches on varied aspects of the history of punctuation and includes many anecdotes.

-Irish American author Frank McCourt, author of Angela's Ashes, wrote the foreword to the US edition of Eats, Shoots & Leaves.
-In keeping with the general lighthearted tone of the book, he praises Truss for bringing life back into the art of punctuation, adding, "If Lynne Truss were Roman Catholic I'd nominate her for sainthood."

-The book was a commercial success.
-In 2004, the US edition became a New York Times best-seller.
 Contrary to usual publishing practice, the US edition of the book left the original British conventions intact.

 Title

-The title of the book is a syntactic ambiguity—a verbal fallacy arising from an ambiguous or erroneous grammatical construction—and derived from a joke (a variant on a "bar joke") about bad punctuation, here from the back cover of the book:
+The title of the book is a syntactic ambiguity—a verbal fallacy arising from an ambiguous or erroneous grammatical construction—and derived from a joke popularised by Ursula Le Guin in her 1998 book Steering the Craft (a variant on a "bar joke") about bad punctuation:

 The joke turns on the ambiguity of the final sentence fragment.
 As intended by the author, "eats" is a verb, while "shoots" and "leaves" are the verb's objects: a panda's diet consists of shoots and leaves.
 However, the erroneous introduction of the comma gives the mistaken impression that the sentence fragment comprises three verbs listing in sequence the panda's characteristic conduct: it eats, then it shoots, and finally it leaves.